Serious and organised crime is a national security threat that costs Australia at least $15 billion each year.

 - multi-agency responses.

-We are the central policy, legislative and coordinating agency for the framework.
+The Attorney-General's Department is the central policy, legislative and coordinating agency for the framework.
 A range of other Australian Government agencies have policy, operational, and regulatory responsibilities in combating organised crime.
 Collaboration is at the heart of the framework and the government's response to organised crime.

-National Organised Crime Response Plan 2010-13
+National Organised Crime Response Plan 2015-2018

 For more information on the government's response to organised crime, email email@example.com.